zimolzak/psci-resource-proposal/README.md

-[^measure]: Bradford A, Singh H. Measure Dx: A Resource To Identify, Analyze, and Learn From Diagnostic Safety Events.
+[^measure]: Bradford A, Singh H. *Measure Dx: A Resource To Identify, Analyze, and Learn From Diagnostic Safety Events*.
 AHRQ Publication 22-0030.
 May 2022.

 [^model]: Sittig DF, Singh H. A new sociotechnical model for studying